Jeach/jeach-pqueues/server/README.md

     q.exec();

 The above outlines how the **jeach-pqueue** library can be used for a single *`POST /account`* web service which allow to create a new user account in a web application.

+## Efficiency and Optimizations

+If you have taken some time to look at the code, you'll probably have noticed that this whole framework is based on `setTimeout(...)`.
+Yep, that's the first idea that popped in my head when I started coding it.
+But like I said before, I just wanted to keep moving forward with my projects.
+There may be a few performance issues with using `setTimeout(...)`:

+1. Thorttling - Even if we use it with the shortest possible delay of 1 millisecond, such as `setTimeout(this.execDeferred, 1, this, 0);`, from what I have read, each JavaScript engine may *throttle* or *clamp* the minimum timeout.
+You may want to read [Reasons for delays longer than specified](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/setTimeout#Reasons_for_delays_longer_than_specified) for more on this.
+There is also information in the [HTML5 specification](https://html.spec.whatwg.org/multipage/timers-and-user-prompts.html#timers).
+Google also has a nice article on [Chrome clamping](https://groups.google.com/a/chromium.org/forum/#!msg/blink-dev/Hn3GxRLXmR0/XP9xcY_gBPQJ).
+And finally, there is also a nice article [here](https://dbaron.org/log/20100309-faster-timeouts).
+2. Late timeouts - In addition to "throttling" and "clamping", the timeout can also fire later when the page (or the OS/browser itself) is busy with other tasks.
+One important case to note is that the function or code snippet cannot be executed until the thread that called setTimeout() has terminated.
+This is because a call to `setTimeout` will be placed on a queue and scheduled to run at the next opportunity; not immediately.

+For me, as of now, it hasn't really been an issue.
+In most cases, my deferred calls are I/O based for which they themselves have huge delays and are dependent on the Kernel, OS, network or hardware.
+Not that this is an excuse, I'd love to solve these performance issues and have the calls fully optimized.

+Although I'm far from an expert in fine-tuning this type of performance problem, I believe there are a few options available.
+I have not tackled this yet but I do intend to do so when I get a chance.
+Until then, please be aware.